apache/storm/docs/storm-sql.md

 You can find detailed explanations of the properties in [Hive Data Definition Language](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL).

 `PARALLELISM` is StormSQL's own keyword which describes parallelism hint for input data source.
-This is same as providing parallelism hint to Trident Spout.
+This is same as providing parallelism hint to Spout.
-As same as Trident, downstream operators are executed with same parallelism before repartition (Aggregation triggers repartition).
+Downstream operators are executed with same parallelism before repartition (Aggregation triggers repartition).

 Default value is 1, and this option is no effect on output data source.
 (We might change if needed.
 Normally repartition is the thing to avoid.)